AidaFriday/Bachelor-Thesis-AI/Documentation/Benchmarking Parameters.md

-# Parameters to Benchmark FaceNet, ArcFace, and MagFace
+# Parameters to Benchmark FaceNet, Sphereface, and LightCNN

 ## Accuracy  Metrics
 - Verification Accuracy - Percentage of correctly verified pairs (same/different identity) on benchmark datasets like LFW, CFP-FP, AgeDB.
 It captures how well a model recognizes faces under normal conditions